YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 -LABEL
 ~~~~~~~~

 Specifies the text string that becomes the first record in the output file.
-MUPIP EXTRACT -FORMAT=BINARY truncates the label text to 32 characters.
+MUPIP EXTRACT FORMAT=BINARY truncates the label text to 32 characters.
 The format of the LABEL qualifier is:

 .. code-block:: none